 When returning to the stadium, sponsorships are utilizing technology to create the ultimate fan experience through LED flooring to create sponsors for in-stadium experiences, digital photo booths, projection mapping, and audience-controlled camera platforms to create an innovative way to sponsor.

 Create an experience that fans won’t forget and get people excited to cheer along in the stands when returning to a digitally transformed stadium.
 At Mappedin, we can help put some of these ideas into action.
-Visit our website to start giving your fans the experience they deserve.
+Contact us to start giving your fans the experience they deserve.